proctorCreative/rubin-omniverse-survey-visualization/README.md

 Some sources are absent because they were based on NVIDIA-provided templates and the license forbids redistribution.

+NVIDIA Omniverse/Kit and Warp are dependencies governed by their respective NVIDIA terms and are not licensed by the MIT license.

 ### 3D Model: CAD models of Rubin Observatory Telescope

 RubinObs/NSF/AURA (CC-By)